-Special Shabbat Guest Speaker: Maura Connelly, former US Ambassador to Lebanon
+Special Shabbat Guest Speaker: Ambassador Maura Connelly, former US Ambassador to Lebanon

 Ambassador Connelly was, until her recent retirement, a career member of the US Senior Foreign Service.
-She served as the US Ambassador to the Republic of Lebanon and prior to that, has postings throughout the Middle East including Jerusalem, Damascus, and Amman.
-Ambassador Connelly will share her insights on the turmoil in the Middle East as well as prospects for peace.
+She served as the US Ambassador to the Republic of Lebanon and prior to that, had postings throughout the Middle East including Jerusalem, Damascus and Amman.
+Ambassador Connelly will share her insights on the turmoil in the Middle East as well as prospects for peace

 Sunday, January 27

 Bagels and Conversation: Thinking about Israel with Rabbi Bob Orkand

 Become a member of the TBE’s Israel Connection Team.
 The mission is to ensure that the State of Israel becomes an integral part of the fabric of the Temple Beth Elohim Community.
 We support programs that will broaden and deepen congregants' overall knowledge and commitment to Israel based upon the values of Reform Judaism.